lambertJiakangChen/Analytics_of_the_Yelp_Dataset/README.md

 ## dstats.py
 Original file provided by Kaggle ([*yelp_academic_dataset_business.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_business.json)) for evaluation.

-The variables `/path-to-file/filename.json` and `ST` need to be passed to the script as command line arguments.
+The variables `/path-to-file/filename.json` and a two-letter state/province abbreviation `ST` need to be passed to the script as command line arguments.
 The [*argparse*](https://docs.python.org/3/library/argparse.html) module makes it easy to write user-friendly command-line interfaces.

 Run the script as follows:
 ```